General

 - "Caution" gives guidance on how to properly enter the parameters.

-- The "Tutorial" link opens a detailed guide about the relevant input page.
+- The "Tutorial" link opens a detailed guide about the relevant input page in a separate page.

-A default system (usually a lens) is loaded automatically.
-If your system is different, you should define the parameters in the following order:
+A default system (a single lens) is loaded automatically when logged.
+If your system is different, you should define the main parameters in the following order:

 1) Number of surfaces (via "number of surfaces"),

-3) Aperture (via the "aperture" table in "aperture and fields").
+3) Aperture (via the "aperture" table in "aperture and fields" page ),

 This order helps avoid inconsistencies.
 Errors or conflicts are detected as you enter data.
 All other parameters can be entered in any order.

-Catalogs are accessible via the "catalogs" dropdown menu, which offers access to five different catalogs: "glasses", "lenses", "mirrors", "gratings", "prisms" and "windows.
+Catalogs are accessible via the "catalogs" dropdown menu, which offers access to six different catalogs: "glasses", "lenses", "mirrors", "gratings", "prisms" and "windows".

 Catalog tables

-Regardless of the selected element type ("glasses", "lenses", "mirrors", "gratings", "prisms" or "window), a selection table appears on the left side of the page.
-This table allows you to filter components using various criteria.
+Regardless of the selected element type ("glasses", "lenses", "mirrors", "gratings", "prisms" or "windows"), a selection table appears on the left side of the page.
+This table allows you to filter references using various criteria.

 Once the selection table is validated, the matching elements are displayed in a result table on the right, along with their main characteristics.

-Note that simplified catalogs are available to all visitors for browsing.
-Logged-in users with a "Premium license" gain access to complete catalogs for simulation purposes, while those with a "Student license" only have access to reduced versions (see the "features" page on the website).
+Note that all catalogs are available to every user for consultation.
+Logged-in users with a "Premium license" gain access to complete catalogs for simulation purposes, while those with a "Free license" only have access to reduced versions.

 Contextual support